codeuniversity/automated-testing-lu-quiz-examples/Session_2.md

-# Session 1
+# Session 2

-These are all the examples for the quiz in the first Automated Testing LU session!
+These are all the examples for the quiz in the second Automated Testing LU session.

 ## Example 1